LECHON ASADO, Cuban Pulled Pork…

 - 1/3 cup diced cilantro, fresh

-- *the pork needs to marinate for hours, preferably overnight.
+- The pork needs to marinate at least four hours, preferably overnight.

-- Once it's almost puree like in texture mix in the orange & grapefruit juice, this is your mojo!
+- Once it’s almost pureed mix in the orange & grapefruit juice, this is your mojo!

 - At least an hour before you’re ready to roast, set the pork out uncovered.